d3slect/Cloud-Application-Development/slides/slides.md

 ...
 </pre>

+- Further reading
 	- See the [official docs](https://developers.google.com/appengine/docs/python/config/appconfig) for further details on app configuration.

 ---

-title: Handling Request
+title: Handling Requests
 content_class: smaller

 Request handler is a specific Python object in a specific module referred in the `app.yaml` file; e.g., `app` in `main.py`